Meet the Sporting Group

 When the American Kennel Club (AKC) first began classifying dogs, there were two Groups: Sporting and Non-Sporting.
 The Sporting Group used to include Hounds and Terriers.
 These breeds were later split into their own Group, though.

 Now the Sporting Group includes gun dogs developed to assist hunters.
-This includes one of AKC’s newest breeds, the Nederlandse Kooikerhondje (“Kooiker”).
+This includes one of AKC’s newest breeds, the Nederlandse Kooikerhondje (“Kooiker”), which became eligible for competition in 2018.
 These dogs have remarkable instincts, both in water and woods.
 They’re naturally active and alert with stable temperaments.

 Sporting Dog Breeds